 The existing pedestrian network within the wider VMC area has sidewalks on most major and minor roadways, excluding the industrial areas in the southeast quadrant.
-There are existing cycling facilities on Highway 7 and Millway Avenue north of Highway 7, as well as other streets north of Highway 7 within the VMC area, with the highest order facilities introduced as part of the recently re-designed corridors.
+There are existing cycling facilities located within the VMC area, with the highest order facilities introduced as part of the recently re-designed corridors.
 Within the Interchange Way and Millway Avenue MCEA Study Area there are currently no designated cycling facilities.